uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 ```

 ### Test Your Handiwork!
-1. Reload the Sandbox by going to https://sandbox.cds-hooks.org/.
-Make sure your CDS Service is still added.
+1. Trigger a `medication-prescibe` event by selecting a different medication (or re-selecting the same one) on https://sandbox.cds-hooks.org/.

-2. You should be in *Daniel X. Adam's* chart.
+2. Open *Daniel X. Adams*'s chart (`SMART-1288992`).
 Go to the `Rx View`, and again run through our scenario from **Exercise 1**.
 Note the information returned by the card.

-3. Switch patients to *Lisa P. Coleman* and make sure the card you recieve has patient-specific information that's different from *Daniel's*.
+3. Switch patients to *Lisa P. Coleman* (`SMART-1551992`) and make sure the card you receive has patient-specific information that's different from *Daniel's*.

 ## Exercise 5 - Return Cards only for Hypertensive disorder or Essential hypertension
 Right now, our **CDS Service** returns cards for all incoming requests.
 However, we're making a CDS Hook that should only apply to individuals with certain metabolic-related diagnoses and related treatments.
 We're going to add a bit of logic that will allow our **Service** to only return **Cards** to those patients with *Hypertensive disorder* or *Essential hypertension*.